palantir/gradle-baseline/README.md

 - `RedundantMethodReference`: Redundant method reference to the same type.
 - `AssertjPrimitiveComparison`: Prefer using AssertJ fluent comparisons over logic in an assertThat statement.
 - `ExceptionSpecificity`: Prefer more specific catch types than Exception and Throwable.
+- `ThrowSpecificity`: Prefer to declare more specific `throws` types than Exception and Throwable.

 ### Programmatic Application